 Are Yard Mushrooms Dangerous?

-Getting rid of mushrooms in your yard is going to be more of a preventative measure than anything else.
+Getting rid of mushrooms in your yard is more of a preventative measure than anything else.
 The best ways to do this are to fix lawn drainage issues, improve airflow in the turf, and control the amount of organic material in your lawn.
-Although we will give you ideas to remove the mushroom itself, if you want this problem to go away, you must treat why it is happening.
-Taking the lawn mower and running over the mushrooms may have them disappear for the night, but they will likely be back.

-Lawn drainage issues that create moist soil will be a breeding ground for mushrooms.
+Lawn drainage issues that create moist soil are a breeding ground for mushrooms.
 If you are overwatering your lawn, the chance of mushrooms popping up overnight is incredibly high.
-Sometimes you can adjust the watering schedule; other times, you may need to install a drain or add some sand to the soil.
-Aeration can also increase the turf’s ability to move water into the ground.
+Sometimes, you can adjust the watering schedule; other times, you may need to install a drain or add some sand to the soil.
+Aeration can also increase your turf’s ability to move water into the ground.

 By now, you should know that mushrooms like moist and still environments.
 This is where they can quickly grow and thrive off of their food source of organic plant material.
 Soil can become compacted over time, especially when it is overwatered.
 To fix this issue, dethatching and aeration are the best methods.